Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 What is porosity?

 Porosity, or permeability, in the garden refers to the ability of air and water to move through tiny pockets in the soil.
 These tiny spaces are called macropores and micropores, depending on their size.
 Soil that is rich in organic material tends to have a variety of macropores and micropores that improve its porosity.
 Porous soil allows roots to reach out freely to find water and nutrients.
-In the Bay Area, we tend to have heavy clay soil that is made up of very tiny particles that leave few spaces in between.
+In my yard, we tend to have heavy clay soil that is made up of very tiny particles that leave few spaces in between.
 Porosity is measured as a percentage of spaces compared to the soil around them.
-Clay soil has a porosity of 40-60%, while sandy soils have a porosity of 30-40%.

 What happens when it rains?